 - Understand Your Capacity

 Using software can help you learn about your delivery time; however, what about the stage before accepting any order and adding it to the system.
 For this stage, you have to interact with your workers and keep their limits in mind.
 Understanding your capacity will help you avoid accepting orders that you can’t commit to; therefore, avoid losing your face in front of your customers.
+To keep tabs on your capacity and to coordinate with workers easily, you can use any of the S&OP software to make supply chain decisions effectively.
+By using these tools, you can get to know all the inventories and resources without any misconception.
+This will greatly improve your production planning and scheduling.

 - Check Your Machines Beforehand

 You are about to start a new business season; whether your season is defined by a business quarter or half a year, you must check your machines way before your season start date.
 Machines are the core of any manufacturing business, and if they stop in the middle of an order manufacturing process, you could face massive losses you are not ready for.
 So keep your maintenance plan in mind while planning your production.
+S&OP software to make supply chain decisions

 Finally, depending on your company type, it might be better to invest in more automated solutions for most of your company departments, including accounting, human resources, etc. Automated solutions mean fewer human resources that require insurance, monthly pay, training, etc.